marshall-lee/function_object/README.md

 Plus.curry.(1,2) # => 3
 ```

-Or you can create this object even simpler:
+Or you can define it even simpler:

 ```ruby
 class Plus < FunctionObject